 Ophelia Quotes in Hamlet

 The Hamlet quotes below are all either spoken by Ophelia or refer to Ophelia.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Simon & Schuster edition of Hamlet published in 1992.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:).

 Ophelia Character Timeline in Hamlet